-Those are a bit more complicated as you need to know exactly where the text is.
-Those are the "Quad points".
+Those are a bit more complicated as you need to know exactly where the text is, the so-called "Quad points".

 18.11.1 Highlighting

 If you want to highlight text like this:

 Heres to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes.